C0DK/blog_posts/clin3qqz9000009l5g8owh57c.md

 ## Conclusion

 I often forget how easy it is to write code.
 I often forget how much I enjoy writing code.
-By using scripting languages (I also wrote a similar tool for another purpose in F#), I can easily help auto the boring stuff.
+By using scripting languages (I also wrote a similar tool for another purpose in F#), I can easily help automate the boring stuff.
 It might be what [Automate The Boring Stuff With Python](https://automatetheboringstuff.com/) argues as well.
 But it's quite neat - and by making micro tools they might grow into an open-source package that can help others.

 Worst case, you've solved your problem and improved your coding and problem-solving skills in the process.